heykrish/heykrish/README.md

 # 💫 About Me:
-🔭Creating a useable payments api gateway<br>👁️Looking to get inspired by ideas about the fintech projects <br>🔑I am getting into Java Springboot <br>🙂‍↕️I work on enterprise tech as of now<br>🏆 Experienced in Java, JS, Apex, Sql, Lwc<br><br>
+🔭Goal is to create a useable payments api gateway<br>👁️Looking to get inspired by ideas about the fintech projects <br>🔑I am getting into Java Springboot <br>🙂‍↕️I work on enterprise tech as of now<br>🏆 Experienced in Java, JS, Apex, Sql, Lwc<br><br>

 ## 🌐 Socials: